CLIP Encoders

 CLIP (Contrastive Language-Image Pre-training)

 Contrastive learning is a family of self-supervised learning methods that help models learn meaningful representations from data that don’t have labels.
-The key idea is images that show similar objects should have similar representations
+The key idea is that images showing similar objects should have similar representations.

 The CLIP model is trained using 400 million (image, text) pairs, where the text is the caption of the image.
 Thus, after training, the model can encode images and text into a vector that can best represent the images’ content in the CLIP embedding space.

-Here is the high-level steps of the training process:
+Here are the high-level steps of the training process:

 Once the model is pre-trained, it proceeds through a zero-shot transfer learning phase.
 Due to length of this post, we won’t cover it in detail here—refer to the original CLIP paper for a thorough explanation.